MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-localization.md

 ---
-title: "View culture-sensitive paginated reports in the Power BI service"
+title: "View localized paginated reports in the Power BI service"
 description: You can view paginated reports in your local or preferred language in the Power BI service.
 author: nirusrin
 ms.author: nisrinivasan